GSA/search.digitalgov.gov/_posts/2017-05-02-domains-advanced.md

 If you would like your supplemental content to always appear first in search results, please [contact our team](mailto:search@suppot.digitalgov.gov).
 Searchers will first be served any supplemental content results, and are then offered the chance to “search again,” which will lead them to commercial index results.

+Please note: if you have any [regular RSS feeds](/manual/rss.html) set up in your search site, this regular RSS content will also appear first with the supplemental content, prior to commercial results.
+If content is present in both types of feed, duplicates will appear in your results.

 In the example below, a Supplemental URL appears first, and clicking “Try your search again” will lead to a page of Bing results.

 <img class="img-responsive" src="https://search.digitalgov.gov/img/Supplemental-Content-First-Example.png" alt="A Supplemental URL is Displayed on Page One of the DigitalGo Search Search Results Page"></img>

 ## Getting Supplemental Content To Be Your Only Search Results

-If you would like your Supplemental content to be the only results served from your site, please [contact our team](mailto:search@suppot.digitalgov.gov).
+If you would like your supplemental content to be the only results served from your site, please [contact our team](mailto:search@suppot.digitalgov.gov).
 Searchers will not be offered the chance to “search again” on a commercial index after they exhaust your supplemental content results (see above example).

+Please note: if you have any [regular RSS feeds](/manual/rss.html) set up in your search site, this regular RSS content will also appear with the supplemental content.
+If content is present in both types of feed, duplicates will appear in your results.

 ---